dinakaranonline/blog/_posts/2021-02-01-Demystifying-oAuth-and-OpenIDConnect.md

 - Not possible with SPA and web apps
 - Makes sense with native applications where silent token refresh is possible
 - Where Refresh Tokens make sense and where it is difficult
--Token Revocation and Policies.
+- Token Revocation and Policies.
 Webhooks that be can be triggered by IDP when the password is changed or expired.
 It can help to blacklist tokens in a cache or database and then manage till the time the token expires.
 -Implementation challenges with Tokens

 **8. Scope And Claims**